mb-infrasyst/ansible-jenkins-winupdates/README.md

 Get ready to conquer Windows Server updates like a pro.
 Let's automate and elevate!

-🔗 Check out our [Wiki]([https://link-to-your-wiki-here](https://github.com/mb-infrasyst/ansible-jenkins-winupdates/wiki/Wiki-%E2%80%90-Windows-servers-updates-with-Ubuntu,-Ansibel-and-Jenkins)https://github.com/mb-infrasyst/ansible-jenkins-winupdates/wiki/Wiki-%E2%80%90-Windows-servers-updates-with-Ubuntu,-Ansibel-and-Jenkins) for detailed instructions!
+🔗 Check out our Wiki for detailed instructions!

-🔥 Happy automating!
+🔥 Happy updating!